devluxor/buzzle/README.md

 # Features

-This application allows the users to create, edit and delete message boards, on which every user with an account can read and post messages, customize his/her own profile, read other's profiles, send private messages to each other, search for terms in every public message posted, access to a history of every message posted, update the password, and delete his/her account.
+This application allows the users to create, edit and delete message boards, on which every user with an account can read and post messages, customize his/her own profile, read other's profiles, send private messages to each other, search for terms in every public message posted, access to a history of every message posted by the current user, update the password, and delete his/her account.

 Buzzle also includes a live feed with the last messages posted, and another with the users with more activity on the application thanks to a score system; there is also a notification system that alerts the user when there are unread private messages.
 In case the user forgets to delete his/her boards before he or she deletes the account, the application will delete automatically thet boards that belong to that deleted account after 24 hours, so other users have the time to read the message posted on that board.
 Every page that has boards or messages, private or public, includes a pagination system.

 When the user reads a message posted by another user, the username can be clicked to access directly to the user's profile; each profile includes a button to start a private conversation with that user.
 The user can choose, and later change, a profile picture among a pre-defined list based on the `.png` files present in `./public/images/profile`; in case more files are added later, the application will dynamically update the list of pictures available.